top of page

 How might we... find a way to further inform viewers about art exhibitions while allowing them their independance?

-Research and Mapping Insights
+Day One: Research and Mapping Insights

 Journey Mapping